aditi2399/INDUCTION-PROGRAM-/README.md

 The day concluded with two proficiency tests in English and Maths, helping assess our current level and prepare us for upcoming academics.

+# Day-3

+## Day 3: Guidance and Interaction

+### On 4th August, the day began with an interactive session by the Causmic club team, who shared inspiring messages and experiences.

+This was followed by a lecture from Dr. Randhir on the Conduction of Examinations, where we learned about the exam structure and rules.

+Later, Dr. Priya Dhir continued with Part 2 of Universal Human Values, helping us understand deeper aspects of personal growth.

+The day ended with engaging classes in English and P2P (Peer-to-Peer) sessions conducted by our seniors, which gave us a chance to interact and learn informally.